raisimTech/raisimLib/docs/sections/ArticulatedSystem.rst

 Consequently, the number of joints is equal to the number of bodies (for floating systems, we assign a floating joint on the root body).
 RaiSim can only simulate **kinematic trees**.

-**Since all bodies have one joints, a body index is always the same as its parent joint's index**.
+**Since all bodies have one joint, a body index is always the same as its parent joint's index**.
 A *body* refers to a rigid body which is composed of one or more *links*.
 All links within a body are connected to each other by a fixed joint.

 Creating an instance